ntBre/misc/README.md

 ## fctab
 fctab formats force constants from Spectro input files into LaTeX tables for reporting in SI sections of papers

+## regexpl
+regexpl is a simple command line regex tester for Go